 By having a bit-by-bit copy, deleted data can be potentially recovered .This means that data that resides outside of the active user data and database files, such as: images, videos, installed applications, location information, emails, and more are able to be extracted and deleted versions of these items may be recovered as well.

 Driven by the continued advancements in mobile technology, more and more people are using mobile devices as a primary work tool.
-The need to collect these devices for eDiscovery and compliance purposes will continue to grow.
+The need for a BYOD policy or to collect these devices for eDiscovery and compliance purposes will continue to grow.
 Understanding the key differences in mobile device extraction methods can help prepare your team for the nuances of mobile discovery.

 D4 Weekly eDiscovery Outlook

 Power your eDiscovery intellect with our weekly newsletter.

 Unplugged: What China’s Internet and Data Restrictions Mean for U.S. Companies and China’s Economy